DARoSLab/cear/_pages/Downloads.md

   });
 </script>

----

-Note: All ground-truth poses have been temporally **synchronized** with the event camera's clock source.
-The ground-truth poses are represented in MoCap frame (obtained by OptiTrack) or LiDAR frames (obtained by FasterLIO).

-Notes: All ground-truth poses have been **synchronized** with the event camera's clock source.
-These ground-truth poses are represented either in the MoCap frame, as obtained by OptiTrack, or in the LiDAR frame, as obtained by FasterLIO.
-Other sensors' data is **not synchronized**, time offset parameters are [here](/EAGLE/Calibration/).

-We also provide utils tools to convert from our data to ROS bag format: [here](https://github.com/DARoSLab/eagle_dataset_utils)

----
 ### Indoor sequence example
 Indoor sequences were collected in 13 diverse environments under a range of lighting conditions: well-lit, dark, HDR, and blinking. \*_trot means a trot-only gait and *_comb means a combination of trotting, bounding, and pronking gaits.

 <div style="display: flex; flex-wrap: wrap;">
     <!-- Video 1 -->